Top 20 Albums of 2004

 (Anti)

-If I were a character in a David Lynch movie, I would probably wear a flamboyant snakeskin jacket and constantly listen to Tom Waits’ Real Gone — an album whose cover (like old oil on red concrete) perfectly matches its deckle-edged sound.
+If I were a character in a David Lynch movie, I would probably wear a flamboyant snakeskin jacket and constantly listen to Tom Waits’ Real Gone—an album whose cover (like old oil on red concrete) perfectly matches its deckle-edged sound.
 With Waits’ growl and bizarre mouth percussion, it would help me blend into universe to which I’d belong.
 In front of the woman I love and over Waits’ roughly-recorded antics, I’d proclaim, “This copy of Real Gone symbolizes my individuality and belief in personal freedom!”
 My Lula-honey and I would then dance to dark and seductive songs about lovin’, killin’, boozin’ and all that other good stuff until we both felt hotter than Georgia asphalt. — Hubert Vigilla

-9. Blonde Redhead – Misery is a Butterfly
+9. Blonde Redhead – Misery Is a Butterfly

 (4AD – Beggar’s Banquet)

-After a handful of albums being pigeonholed as a Sonic Youth knockoff, Kazu Makino and the Pace Brothers, a.k.a.
+After a handful of albums being pigeonholed (unfairly) as a Sonic Youth knockoff, Kazu Makino and the Pace Brothers, a.k.a.
 Blonde Redhead, released the stunning Misery is a Butterfly.
 Who could have predicted a guitar skronky art-noise band produced by a member of Fugazi could have sounded like this?
 Atmospheric strings absolutely drench this album in sheer emotional darkness as in the title track.
 Great artists always produce their best work out of pain and Blonde Redhead is no different.
 Images abound in the inner album sleeve and the anguished lyrics that hearken back to the horse accident that nearly killed Makino.
 “Equus”, one of the best songs on the album, is a study in sexuality, psychological transference, and brilliant pop craftsmanship. — Terrance Terich

 8. Q and Not U – Power